SumoLogic/fluentd-kubernetes-sumologic/README.md

 2. In `fluentd-kubernetes-sumologic`, install the chart using `kubectl`.

 Which `.yaml` file you should use depends on whether or not you are running RBAC for authorization.
 RBAC is enabled by default as of Kubernetes 1.6.
+Note the plugin with default configuration requires Kubernetes >=1.8.
+See the section below on [running this on Kubernetes <1.8](#running-on-kubernetes-versions-<1.8)

 **Non-RBAC (Kubernetes 1.5 and below)**

 `kubectl create -f /daemonset/nonrbac/fluentd.yaml`